 Subterranean termites are by far the most destructive species.
 They can collapse a building entirely, meaning possible financial ruin for a homeowner.
 The hard, saw-toothed jaws of termites work like shears and are able to bite off extremely small fragments of wood, one piece at a time.

 Avoid water accumulation near your home’s foundation.
-Divert water away with properly functioning downspouts, gutters and splash blocks.
+Divert water away with properly functioning downspouts, gutters, and splash blocks.
 Drainage problems are a huge draw for termite infestations.
 Reduce humidity in crawl spaces with proper ventilation.
 Never bury wood scraps or waste lumber in the yard.
 Most importantly, eliminate wood contact with the soil.
 Maintain a one-inch gap between soil and wood portions of your structures.

-If your home or business has termites, immediate actions needs to be taken to minimize potential damage.
+If your home or business has termites, immediate actions need to be taken to minimize potential damage.
 At My Pest Pros, our termite control technicians know exactly how to both remove existing termites and prevent future ones from invading your property.
 We have an exhaustive Termite FAQ to answer your immediate questions, and on-call technicians waiting to answer your calls for any not already answered.